 Direction: Catherine Bernstein

-Production: Point du Jour & Les Films du Balibari for France Télévisions & Histoire TV
+Production: Point du Jour - Les Films du Balibari, ZED for France Télévisions & Histoire TV